modehnal/modehnal.github.io/README.md

   This offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not work with both.

+  We are currently trying to figure out, with some level of success, how to make any differences between GTK3 and GTK4 irrelevant from the user point of view.
+So hopefully in the future there will be no need to have any offsets.

 ## Usage with Fedora 39

   Please beware that this article is for Fedora 38.
 While it will work on 39 too, there are some design changes that the `qecore` is not yet adapted for.
 Like the `Activities` label missing which `qecore` currently uses for closing gnome-shell overview.